altamashGit/altamashGit/README.md

 # 🏆 Engineering Mindset

-> Automate everything.
+> Think in systems.
-> Secure by design.
+> Design for resilience.
-> Deploy with confidence.
+> Automate with purpose.
-> Monitor and optimize continuously.
+> Deliver with reliability.

 ---